 |Improving Maternal Mortality in Rural Western Ethiopia||Health Systems Capacity Building, Maternal Health||Ethiopia||Heinrichs, G.|

 Gretchen Heinrichs, MD, DTMH, Assistant Professor of Obstetrics and Gynecology at the University of Colorado School of Medicine and Denver Health, is presently an Obstetrics and Gynecology Consultant to Village Health Partnership.
 In this capacity she plans screening assessments of women with Fistula and Prolapse, plans hospital assessments of Obstetric and OR facilities at the Dembi Dollo Regional Hospital, and planned an assessment of barriers and facilitators to Facility-based Obstetric care that will be carried out in December 2011-January 2012.
 Village Health Partnership is a 501c3 pending non-governmental organization focused on Vesico-vaginal Fistula, Pelvic Organ Prolapse screening and treatment, and improving maternal mortality in rural western Ethiopia.
-For more information, please visit www.villagehealthpartnership.org
+Dr. Heinrichs has completed her role in this project, but you can learn more by visiting this link: www.villagehealthpartnership.org